karishmakajani110/Data-Analytics-Projects/Excel/README.md

 # Sales Performance Analysis & Dashboard (Excel)

 ## Project Overview
-This project focuses on cleaning, analyzing, and visualizing bike sales data using Microsoft Excel to understand customer purchasing behavior and demographic trends.

-The goal was to prepare raw data, perform analysis using pivot tables, and build an interactive dashboard to support business insights.
+This project focuses on cleaning, analyzing, and summarizing retail sales data using Microsoft Excel.
+The objective was to prepare raw transactional data, perform structured analysis using pivot tables, and create an interactive dashboard to support basic sales reporting and comparison.

+---

+## Objective
+- Clean and prepare raw sales data for analysis
+- Analyze customer purchasing patterns using Excel pivot tables
+- Build an interactive dashboard to summarize key sales metrics

+---

 ## Tools & Technologies
 - Microsoft Excel
 - Pivot Tables
+- Calculated Fields
 - Nested IF Statements

+---

 ## Data Source
-- Sample bike sales dataset used for analysis and dashboard development
+A sample retail sales dataset was used for analysis and dashboard development.

+---

-## Data Cleaning & Transformation
+## Data Cleaning & Preparation
 The following data preparation steps were performed in Excel:

-- Removed duplicate records to ensure data accuracy
+- Removed duplicate records to improve data accuracy
-- Standardized gender values (M -> Male, F -> Female)
-- Standardized marital status values (M -> Married, S -> Single)
+- Standardized categorical values (e.g., gender and marital status)
-- Created a custom Age Bracket column using nested IF statements
+- Created an age bracket column using nested IF statements
-- Validated data consistency before analysis
+- Validated data consistency prior to analysis

+---

 ## Analysis Performed
-Using pivot tables, the following analyses were conducted:
+Using pivot tables, the following summaries were created:

-- Average income per bike purchase by gender
+- Average income by purchase category
-- Bike purchases by age bracket
+- Purchase counts by age bracket
-- Bike purchases by commute distance
+- Purchase patterns by commute distance
-- Purchase behavior by marital status, education level, and region
+- Purchase distribution across marital status, education level, and region

+---

 ## Dashboard Output
-An interactive Excel dashboard was created to visualize key metrics and trends.
+An interactive Excel dashboard was developed to visualize sales summaries and enable basic filtering across customer and demographic attributes.

-## Key Insight
-The analysis showed that middle-aged customers and higher-income groups were more likely to purchase bikes, with commute distance also influencing purchasing behavior.
+---

 ## Outcome
-This project demonstrates Excel-based data cleaning, transformation, and analytical skills, as well as the ability to convert raw data into a business-focused dashboard.
+This project demonstrates the ability to clean and prepare data in Excel, perform structured analysis using pivot tables, and present results through a clear, interactive dashboard suitable for basic reporting and exploration.